bradwasher/chapcrack/README.md

 ************************************************************************************************************************************************************

-Mikrotiks used the md5.js javascript module to generate hashes Example from PCAP:
+Mikrotiks use the md5.js javascript module to generate hashes Example from PCAP:

     <script src="/md5.js"></script>